Sakshi-hub21/Sentiment-analysis-of-askreddit/README.md

-## Sentiment-analysis-of-askreddit
+# Sentiment-analysis-of-askreddit

-# Project: Predicting occurence of words
+## Project: Predicting occurence of words

-This project requires Python and the following Python libraries installed:
+#This project requires Python and the following Python libraries installed:

-Numpy
+#Numpy
-Matplotlib
+#Matplotlib
-Pandas
+3Pandas

-You will also need to have software installed to run and execute a Jupyter Notebook.
+#You will also need to have software installed to run and execute a Jupyter Notebook.